 Reality is now simulated: synthetic conditions that are generated seem more “real” than the actual experiential act, what Jean Baudrillard identified as “hyper-reality”.
 At the heart of this is the notion that our contemporary experience is devoid of equilibrium.
 Artificial environments of learning, mobile devices, and interface VR or entertainment systems of communication and visual-sound displays have begun to reshape our perceptions and limbic system in ways we are yet grasp intelligibly.

 Information has replaced the machine as the basic mode of production.
 New media exemplifies a profound fragmentation with its myriad streams of content, and when compounded with the disorientation of globalization, has inverted reality into the sphere of the incomprehensible.
 A departure into techno-fantasies is interwoven with insecurity: in the face of economic and social turmoil, we have fled to a more secure, wistful past on our screens.
 Neoliberalism’s mantra – the “dictatorship of no alternatives” as Roberto Unger called it – succeeded in terminating the possibility of future-oriented utopia, leaving a nostalgic utopianism to curdle in response.
-Only it is no longer directed towards the future.

 The late philologist Svetlana Boym acutely observed the contemporaneous proliferation of nostalgia.
 She understood that “the sentiment itself, the mourning of displacement and temporal irreversibility, is at the very core of the modern condition.”
 Boym diagnosed nostalgia to be a “historical emotion” of our age, whose attempts to create a “phantom homeland” realized through transhistorical restoration would only breed monstrous consequences.